We create innovative projects and partnerships to solve the greatest challenge of our time

 Research, advocacy and legal action

-Our team members have backgrounds working in countries with high concentration of biodiversity and critical ecosystems, this is coupled with experiences from global and international policy making and multinational corporate voluntary commitments.
+We aim to bridge international debates and local perspectives.
+Our team members have backgrounds working in countries with high concentration of biodiversity and critical ecosystems, this is coupled with experiences from international arenas.
 They combine in-depth knowledge of policy processes with data from stakeholders in the field, which allows them to bring viable solutions to the table.

 Our work is organized around three main pillars that impact the future of the world’s ecosystems